 I’ve been thinking about kitchens a lot recently – you can guess who’s been single for a while, right? – and having taken to Instagram for some much-needed inspiration for my upcoming kitchen revamp, there’s an obvious love for country kitchens with a modern update on my feed.

-Today I wanted to share five elements that are designed to help you to achieve a modern country décor in your own kitchen, from storage to lighting – and more importantly, without breaking the bank.
+Today I wanted to share five elements that are designed to help you to achieve a modern country décor in your own kitchen, from storage to incorporating fixed roof lights into the look – and more importantly, without breaking the bank.

 We know, the biggest element to any kitchen is the cabinetry.
 But if you’re looking to create a modern country feel to the space, what cabinets do you invest in?
 They need marry function and form.
 They need to be traditional but with a modern twist.